AsibHasanRiyad/car-washing-system-client/README.md

 ```

-This `README.md` includes all the required steps for installation and usage, along with sections for contributing, licensing, and contact information.
+This `README.md` now excludes the bonus requirements and deliverables sections, focusing solely on the project's core features, installation, usage, and contribution guidelines.
 ```